Lamb Backstrap with Pearl Couscous, Root Vegetable Salad

 - Mix 2 tbs of olive oil with garam masala, salt and pepper in a large bowl.
 Place the side of lamb backstrap into the bowl, cover and coat.
 Marinade for at least 30 minutes (and up to overnight).

 - Cut root vegetables to a similar size and place on a tray, adding the beetroot last so it doesn’t bleed onto the other vegetables.
 Season and drizzle with olive oil.
 Bake for 20-30 minutes, until cooked through and just golden brown.
-Once cooked, set the lamb aside.
+Once cooked, set aside.

 - Heat a large frying pan to a medium-high heat and cook the lamb for 2 minutes each side, until browned and fragrant.
 Transfer to a baking tray and bake for 6-7 minutes (medium) or 8-9 minutes (well).